 Using a measuring cup, press the mixture further into the dish.
 The goal is to compact it and create a smooth surface.

 Tip: An hour in the refrigerator makes cutting easier.
 But you can get away without it.

 Finally, unwrap the top layer of cling film.
 Using the long sides as a handle, pull the entire block from the dish. or place a cutting board over it and turn it upside down.

 Remove the rest of the cling film and cut into bars whichever size you like.

-Extra tips for perfect homemade fruit bars
+Extra tips for a perfect homemade fruit bars recipe

 In Germany, most commercial fruit bars come between two layers of edible rice paper.
 They make them even easier to handle and nicely portable.

 If you’d like to try this, get edible rice paper sheets from a baking supply store.
 Cut the sheets to fit and cover the top of the mixture.

 Now turn it out onto the cutting board, rice paper side down.
 Cover the second side, pressing gently to make the sheets stick.